 But wait, maybe our special guest gatecrashers will do more good than harm!
 Let’s see what history has to say.

 Catwoman and Batgirl got off to a fairly rocky start, since the latter was introduced in the ’60s and DC’s cure for writer’s block back then often boiled down to “rip off whatever Archie’s up to”.
-The Superman books got the worst of it, no doubt, but Gotham’s women were far from spared.
+The Superman books got the worst of it, no doubt, but Gotham’s women were far from safe.

 Fortunately, this angle was dropped after a story or two, and as Catwoman moved into grey hat territory, Batgirl became another upstanding Debbie Do-Gooder who could be teased and teamed up with – though never seduced, like Batman might be.
 Instead, Catwoman-Batgirl stories tend to be pretty straightforward girl-power affairs, with “Batgirl Returns” from That Other Show undoubtedly the most famous of the lot.*